- How is commercial arbitration used and what are the recent trends?

 - Declaratory judgment.

-28. Can arbitration proceedings and awards be appealed or challenged in the local courts?
+- Can arbitration proceedings and awards be appealed or challenged in the local courts?
 What are the grounds and procedure?
-Can parties waive any rights of appeal or challenge to an award by agreement before the dispute arises (such as in the arbitral clause itself)?
+Can the parties waive any rights of appeal or challenge to an award by agreement before the dispute arises (such as in the arbitral clause itself)?

 Rights of appeal/challenge

-An action for the cancellation (setting aside) of an arbitral award can be filed before the competent regional appellate court within 30 days from the notification of the award or any revision of/interpretation on/addition to the award by the arbitral tribunal.
+A set-aside action against an arbitral award can be filed before the competent regional appellate court within 30 days from the notification of the award or any revision of/interpretation on/addition to the award by the arbitral tribunal.

 Grounds and procedure